-After such a long trip it’s good to relax in healing waters of the Dead Sea, applying mud mask and taking care of your limbs.
+After such a long trip it’s good to relax in the healing waters of the Dead Sea, finally after a busy day you deserve a good floating in the Dead Sea!applying a mud mask and taking care of your limbs.
 Beware that the water in the Dead Sea is high in oxygen and can be damaging to your footwear and clothes, so in the morning before we will leave the hotel I will remind you to take a spare change of clothes, as a tour guide in Israel it's my responsibility to take care of you on this unforgettable Jewish heritage tour in Israel.

-Today we will take a private guided tour in Israel from Jerusalem to the archaic cities Zippori and Safed, these historical landmarks recognized by UNESCO organization.
+Today we will continue our Jewish heritage trip from Jerusalem to the archaic cities Zippori and Safed, these historical landmarks recognized by the UNESCO organization.
 First Zippori – a unique in its beauty, this place is Virgin Mary's hometown and it carries the scene where Jesus grew up to become who he was, it is also a birthplace for modern Judaism.
 So you can see the idyllic park where people of different faith can come to the same place seeking guidance.

 Walk on the mosaic paths that emerging from grass, here you can literally see the layers of history, on our way I will provide you with all the interesting information during this amazing Jewish heritage tour in Israel about the changes that this place had from 104 BCE till recently, how Romans, Crusaders, and Greeks brought a part of their culture to this place.
 So when we arrive you will have free time to wander around, looking at remains of Crusader fortress or taking pictures of the 6th century Neil Mosaic.